nyemade-uversky/dapr-proposals/proposal-repository.md

 Create a new repository (`dapr/proposals`) and begin to store new proposals there as Markdown files.
 New proposals will come in the form of pull requests to the repository, and once they are accepted / completed the PR will be merged and the proposal / design will be available in the repository.

+#### Example

+The gRPC proposal repository is a good example of this (https://github.com/grpc/proposal)

 ### What needs to be done?